kflorence/comato.se/_posts/poetry/2008-06-01-the-visitation.md

     O, how I wished this damp forest the sun to light And in this wretched darkness no more to be!
-        For the torment contained in that visitation stare (A most ferocious tempest did bore in me)
+        For the torment contained in that visitation stare (A most ferocious tempest did bore in thee)
     Of thy life; thy grim spirit of ghostly, pale white!
-        Now mine eyes I shall not close
+        Thine eyes I shall not close
-        'Til thy restless soul of torment shall be free (For mine sleep is sure to be a woeful plight!)
+        'Til thy restless soul of torment shall be free (For thy sleep is sure to be a woeful plight!)